jupyterhub/team-compass/docs/meetings/collab-cafe/facilitator-checklist.md

 - Ask for a volunteer to act as the primary note taker, but emphasise that notes are collaborative and all attendees should add to them, especially when dealing with complex topics
 - Work your way through the shared document, starting with intros and celebrations before moving into the main agenda
     - Try to ensure everybody who wishes to gets an opportunity to speak.
 Keep an eye on the Raised Hands in the meeting.
     - Try to keep an eye on timing so that all the topics can be covered without overrunning.
-This may mean interrupting some discussions and suggesting they be continued asynchronously (Gitter, Discourse, or GitHub are good places to point folk to).
+This may mean interrupting some discussions and suggesting they be continued asynchronously (Zulip, Discourse, or GitHub are good places to point folk to).
     - Make sure to leave time for any questions before moving into the next agenda item.
 - To close out the meeting, thank everyone for attending and remind them of the timezone of the next meeting.